jacklinke/cfps/current_topics/home_on_the_range.md

             verbose_name_plural = _("Locker Reservations")

-The final (stripped down) models.py with ranges is:
+The final (stripped down) models.py with range fields is:

     from django.db import models
     from django.utils.translation import ugettext_lazy as _